italia389/CXL/ReadMe.md

 --------
 The library also includes a set of fast I/O routines which use large buffers and low level system calls to improve performance.
-One of the input functions is **ffgets()**, which can be used to read a line of any length from a file with automatic detection of a CR, NL, or CR-LF line delimiter.
+One of the input functions is **ffgets()**, which can be used to read a line of any length from a file with automatic detection of a CR, NL, CR-LF, or NUL line delimiter.
 You can also "slurp" a file; that is, read an entire file at once as a single "line".

 Runs On macOS and Linux
 -----------------------